Green Stormwater Infrastructure

-Pre-Urban Development: In a natural environment, rain is absorbed and filtered by plants and soils leaving very little surface flow while the majority of the water evaporated into the air or soaked into the ground.
+Pre-Urban Development: In a natural environment, rain is absorbed and filtered by plants and soils, leaving very little surface flow while the majority of the water evaporates into the air or soaks into the ground.
 Image source: San Mateo Countywide Pollution Prevention Program (SMCWPPP).

 Balanced Development With GSI: Implementing GSI in Palo Alto will help to collect, slow, and clean stormwater runoff and rebalance the natural water cycle by allowing water to evaporate and absorb into the ground.
 Image source: SMCWPPP.